Tax on Lenders of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 A purchase money mortgage is a mortgage used to buy the underlying real estate.
 A nonpurchase money mortgage is a mortgage secured by real estate but was not used to purchase it.

-If the lender of a nonpurchase money mortgage bids on the foreclosed property, and the property is either sold to the secured lender or to a 3rd party, then the foreclosure sale may have 2 tax consequences:
+If the lender of a nonpurchase money mortgage bids on the foreclosed property, and the property is either sold to the secured lender or to a 3rd party, the foreclosure sale may have 2 tax consequences:

 Example: Calculating Capital Gain or Bad Debt Losses on a Nonpurchase Money Mortgage